-Historically the land was an Idaho fescue - wheatgrass vegetation zone which is land dominated by Idaho fescue (Festuca idahoensis), bluebunch wheatgrass (Pseudoroegneria spicata) with patches of ponderosa pine (Pinus ponderosa), snowberry (Symphoricarpos albus), hawthorn (Crataegus douglasii), aspen (Populus tremuloides) and other associated plant species (Lichthardt 2005).
+The project area is at the eastern edge of the Palouse Bioregion.
+The Palouse Bioregion is an area of the Columbia Plateau characterized by rolling hills of moderate to high relief, with deep soils formed from loess.
+Historically the land was an Idaho fescue - wheatgrass vegetation zone which is land dominated by Idaho fescue (Festuca idahoensis), bluebunch wheatgrass (Pseudoroegneria spicata) with patches of ponderosa pine (Pinus ponderosa), snowberry (Symphoricarpos albus), hawthorn, aspen and other associated plant species (Lichthardt 2005).
 This vegetation zone is also classified by the Idaho Natural Heritage Program as Palouse Grasslands.

 Approximately 89 percent of the ponderosa pine communities have been lost in Latah County and approximately 99 percent of the Palouse Grasslands have been converted to cultivated agricultural lands (Noss et al. 1995).
 Loss of Palouse Grasslands has contributed to a number of plant species associated with the Palouse Bioregion being classified as species of conservation concern (Lichthardt and Moseley 1997).
-The Palouse Grasslands are considered one of the most endangered ecosystems in the US (Noss et. al. 1995).
+The Palouse Grasslands are considered by the Idaho Natural Heritage Program to be one of the most endangered ecosystems in the US (Noss et. al. 1995).